-- Based on the data for the period 2004-2021: - The notification rate of the disease was higher among children <15 years old and especially in the age group of 0-4 years old. - A seasonal pattern was apparent: the mean annual notification rate increased during summer, reaching a peak in August. - 17% of the cases reported one or more persons with similar symptoms among their contacts. - S. Enteritidis, S. Typhimurium, monophasic S. Typhimurium, S. Bovismorbificans and S. Oranienburg were the five most frequently reported serovars. - The low notification rate of Salmonellosis in Greece, during the period 2020-2021, may be explained by the COVID-19 pandemic, due to a) the implementation of lockdowns and other mitigation measures and the consequent limited exposure of the population to probable risk factors, b) the reduction of visits to healthcare facilities, c) the decreased testing and d) the increased under-reporting in the Mandatory Notification System.
+- Based on the data for the period 2004-2022: - The notification rate of the disease was higher among children <15 years old and especially in the age group of 0-4 years old. - A seasonal pattern was apparent: the mean annual notification rate increased during summer, reaching a peak in August. - 16.6% of the cases reported one or more persons with similar symptoms among their contacts. - S. Enteritidis, S. Typhimurium, monophasic S. Typhimurium, S. Bovismorbificans and S. Oranienburg were the five most frequently reported serovars. - The low notification rate of salmonellosis in Greece during the period 2020-2021, may be explained by the COVID-19 pandemic.